-Our CD33 program is comprised of several clinical trial including our Phase 2 Actimab-A trial in AML and several investigator initiated trials that are studying the same drug construct consisting of lintuzumab-Ac-225.
-Negative results from any of these trials could negatively impact our ability to enroll or complete our other trials studying Ac-225 labeled lintuzumab.
+Our CD33 program is comprised of several clinical trials including several investigator-initiated trials including AML, MDS and Multiple Myeloma that are studying the same drug construct consisting of lintuzumab-Ac-225.
+Negative results from any of these trials could negatively impact our ability to enroll or complete our other trials studying lintzumab-Ac-225.
+Additionally, negative outcomes including safety concerns, may result in the FDA discontinuing other trials utilizing lintuzumab-Ac-225.